greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/GRANT.html.md

 ## <a id="section8"></a>Notes

+The [REVOKE](REVOKE.html) command is used to revoke access privileges.

+Greenplum Database unifies the concepts of users and groups into a single kind of entity called a role.
+It is therefore not necessary to use the keyword `GROUP` to identify whether a grantee is a user or a group. `GROUP` is still allowed in the command, but it is a noise word.

 A user may perform `SELECT`, `INSERT`, and so forth, on a column if they hold that privilege for either the specific column or the whole table.
 Granting the privilege at the table level and then revoking it for one column does not do what you might wish: the table-level grant is unaffected by a column-level operation.

+When a non-owner of an object attempts to `GRANT` privileges on the object, the command will fail outright if the user has no privileges whatsoever on the object.
+As long as some privilege is available, the command will proceed, but it will grant only those privileges for which the user has grant options.
+The `GRANT ALL PRIVILEGES` forms will issue a warning message if no grant options are held, while the other forms will issue a warning if grant options for any of the privileges specifically named in the command are not held. \(In principle these statements apply to the object owner as well, but since the owner is always treated as holding all grant options, the cases can never occur.\)

 Database superusers can access all objects regardless of object privilege settings.
+This is comparable to the rights of `root` in a Unix system.
+As with `root`, it's unwise to operate as a superuser except when absolutely necessary.
 One exception to this rule is view objects.
 Access to tables referenced in the view is determined by permissions of the view owner not the current user \(even if the current user is a superuser\).

 If a superuser chooses to issue a `GRANT` or `REVOKE` command, the command is performed as though it were issued by the owner of the affected object.
-In particular, privileges granted via such a command will appear to have been granted by the object owner.
-For role membership, the membership appears to have been granted by the containing role itself.
+In particular, privileges granted via such a command will appear to have been granted by the object owner. \(For role membership, the membership appears to have been granted by the containing role itself.\)

 `GRANT` and `REVOKE` can also be done by a role that is not the owner of the affected object, but is a member of the role that owns the object, or is a member of a role that holds privileges `WITH GRANT OPTION` on the object.
 In this case the privileges will be recorded as having been granted by the role that actually owns the object or holds the privileges `WITH GRANT OPTION`.
+For example, if table `t1` is owned by role `g1`, of which role `u1` is a member, then `u1` can grant privileges on `t1` to `u2`, but those privileges will appear to have been granted directly by `g1`.
+Any other member of role `g1` could revoke them later.

+If the role executing `GRANT` holds the required privileges indirectly via more than one role membership path, it is unspecified which containing role will be recorded as having done the grant.
+In such cases it is best practice to use `SET ROLE` to become the specific role you want to do the `GRANT` as.

 Granting permission on a table does not automatically extend permissions to any sequences used by the table, including sequences tied to `SERIAL` columns.
 Permissions on a sequence must be set separately.